 Jerusalem is also well-known for its wine!
 In fact, there are over 25 different wineries producing local bottles, a popular port of call for many people visiting the region.

 13. It’s not as dry as you think!

 The city and surrounding area is not all arid desert, either.
 In fact, there are over 1,500 different gardens and parkland attractions here.
 It’s greener than you think!

 The Shaarei Tzedek Hospital, based in the city, is notable for its curious operation room location.
-It’s been a part of the city for almost 120 years, though its OR service are based completely underground.
+It’s been a part of the city for almost 120 years, though its OR services are based completely underground.
 This, unfortunately, is as a result of terrorist threat.
 Jerusalem continues to come under threat from extremists, and as such, this hospital needs to keep its OR services protected from potential bomb attacks.

 The vast majority of people living in Jerusalem have been there for a long time.
 In fact, statistics show that up to three-quarters of residents have been living in the city for over two decades.
 Therefore, it is clearly a city where movers want to settle down.
-However, again, that doesn’t stop the city from modernising!
+However, again, that doesn’t stop the city from modernizing!